jdx/mise/docs/mise-cookbook/shell-tricks.md

 Now, when mise makes any updates to the environment the prompt will go blue.

-## Inspect what mise hook is doing
+## Inspect what changed after mise hook

 Using record-query you can inspect the `__MISE_DIFF` and `__MISE_SESSION` variables to see what's changing in your environment due to the mise hook.